jiakai-17/tp/docs/DraftUserGuide.md

 <div style="page-break-after: always;"></div>

-### 4. Editing a person : `editPerson`
+### 4. Editing a person: `editPerson`

-Enables you to make edits to an existing contact in your contact list.
+Enables you to change the details or particulars of an existing contact in your contact list.

 Format: